 This is a very quiet paddle but where we cover a greater distance than on the shorter version of this excursion.

 We leave early in the morning (7 am) from Santo Domingo towards the reserved area of Paracas Bay and continue along the coastline accompanied by beautiful geological formations and the coastal Apus to the quiet beach “Atenas”.
 There we will share a beautiful moment of tranquility and a delicious picnic away from civilization.
-During this paddling, we will be able to appreciate curious greebes (birds difficult to appreciate from another means of transport), flamingos, and different migratory birds.
+During this 13 Km paddling, you will be able to appreciate curious greebes (birds difficult to appreciate from another means of transport), flamingos, and different migratory birds.
 Hopefully, we can even come across curious bottlenose dolphins.

 The tour ends at 14 pm at the starting point (Santo Domingo).
 Please check our FAQs to get information about the exact starting- and endpoint.